-- Collagen Density: Collagen, God’s own sculpting clay.
-The collagen protein provides tautness to the skin and is one of the two proteins that form the support structure beneath the dermis.
+- Collagen Density: Collagen protein provides tautness to the skin and is one of the two proteins that form the support structure beneath the dermis.
 Men have a higher collagen density than women, which is why women seem to age faster.

-- Decrease in Collagen: Both men and women lose collagen at the same rate after their 30th birthday.
-But this rate increases significantly for women in the first five years after menopause.
+- Decrease in Collagen: Both men and women lose collagen at the same rate after the age of 30.
+However, this rate increases significantly for women in the first five years after menopause.

 - Hydration: After puberty, men produce more sebum (oil produced by skin) than women.
 Men also sweat twice as much as women, and they sweat more easily too.
 However, their skin appears to be better hydrated than women.